Tncy57/makingRequest/README.md

 In this exercise, I am using AXIOS library.

 We retrieve the user input and concatenate to the query string in order to make request.
-Once we reach the pure data which is an image array, we append them on body.
+Once we reach the pure data, we append them on body.